Walrus Paper Craft For Kids (Free Printable Template)

 - Scissors

-- Walrus template (unlock the image at the end of the post to go to the download page)
+- Walrus template (click the “click here to get your freebies” image at the end of the post)

 Directions